Chapter 1: Drift happens

 Emily: Skylar has tickets to a concert and invited me

 No ticket for me, but everyone else was going.
 How did this happen?
 I used to have clout in this fam.
-Now I’m the one who doesn’t make the cut.
-I was part of a squad, and now I’m on the sidelines.
+Now I was the one who didn’t make the cut.
+I was part of a squad, and now I was on the sidelines.

 I should’ve been in that car with them.
 Instead, I stood in the empty parking lot as the SUV sped off, taking my friends to fun and leaving me behind.
 It didn’t matter where they were going; I just wanted to be included.
 Shattered, I walked home alone, feeling the heat now, and drained, as if my chest was hollow.

-The summer vacation lay ahead like an empty black hole.
-The ranch, a distant memory, was flat, brown, and prickly, with random cows and horses dotting the horizon.
+The summer vacation and the stupid ranch lay ahead of me like an empty black hole.
+The ranch was going to be flat, brown, and prickly, with random cows and horses dotting the horizon.
 Not much to do but play in the dirt.

-Mom and Will went to the ranch the last two summers, while I stayed home with Dad and went to camp with Emily.
-My parents separated this year, so I had to go with them.
+For the last two summers, Mom and Will had gone to the ranch, while I stayed home with Dad and went to camp with Emily.
+My parents had separated this year and Dad moved away, so I had to go to the ranch too.
 Why was I being punished for that?
 How would I survive the entire summer without Dad?
 Being a musician was his dream, so he moved to California.
-Adults always get their way, and kids end up losing out..
+Adults always get their way, and kids end up losing out.